-- Small grinder - Krups makes a cheap grinder that's great for turning whole nuts into flour.
+- Small grinder - Krups makes a cheap grinder that's great for grinding spices and turning whole nuts into flour.
 It doesn't hold much, so it takes a few batches and some sifting, but it's a work horse!

 - Microplane - great for zesting citrus fruits and grating fresh nutmeg, but you could always use the fine side of a cheese grater.

 - Pastry blender - this is only useful if you're making a lot of pie dough by hand.
 But even then, I prefer just using my hands (or a food processor).

 - Marble pastry board - hello, fabulous!
 These are great for tempering chocolate and keeping doughs cold.
 But they're a luxury.
 Even now, I mostly just use mine as a prop.

 Need to Have

 - Pans - obvious but important.
 You'll want at least a couple of simple cake pans or a multi-tasking cheesecake pan (aluminum are best), a pie tin (metal heats better than ceramic), and a couple of rimmed half sheet pans.
 You can get by without un-rimmed baking sheets.
 Tart, muffin, springform, tube, and bundt pans are all specialty items only specific to certain recipes.

 - Oven mitts - again, obvious.
 But try to get some quality mitts made out of silicone or Nomex (like the Ove Glove).
 A cheap fabric glove will burn you through the cloth.

 - Cooling racks - round or rectangular, I like the waffle design best because smaller pastries won't fall through the cracks, but stacking racks are great if you're short on counter space.

-- Scale - baking is about precision, and scooping up dry ingredients by volume is a lot less precise than weighing them.
-I'm slowly trying to convert all of my recipes to weight measurements, so you'll need a scale for some of them.
+- Digital scale - baking is about precision, and scooping up dry ingredients by volume is a lot less precise than weighing them.
+I'm slowly trying to convert all of my recipes to weight measurements, so a scale will be better suited for some of them.